makerdao/governance-manual/governance/on-chain-governance.md

 * They are deactivated for safety reasons if they have not been passed within 30 days.

 #### How is the voting calculated?
-Executive votes are calculated through Continuous Approval voting.
+Executive Votes are calculated through Continuous Approval Voting.
 In such a system, competing proposals may be introduced at any time.

 An active proposal may be executed if it has more votes in its favor than any other proposal.
 If MKR token holders do not agree with a new proposal, then they should cast their votes for the inactive proposal with the most vote-weight (usually the last proposal to successfully pass.)